zedlopez/ifm/The Recipe Book.md

 ^^{light} ^^{darkness}^^{lighted / dark (room)+prop+} ^^{dark / lighted (room)+prop+} ^^{lighted (room)+propcat+} ^^{dark (room)+propcat+}^^{lit / unlit (thing)+prop+} ^^{unlit / lit (thing)+prop+} ^^{lit (thing)+propcat+} ^^{unlit (thing)+propcat+}
 At any place (room, or inside a container) light is either fully present or fully absent.
 Inform does not usually try to track intermediate states of lighting, but see [The Undertomb 2] for a single lantern with varying light levels and [Zorn of Zorna] for multiple candles that can be lit for cumulative changes to the light level.

-Light can be added to, but not taken away: rooms and things can act as sources of light, by having the "lighted" and "lit" properties respectively, but they cannot be sinks which drain light away.
-The reason darkness is not a constant hazard in Inform-written games is that rooms always have the "lighted" property unless declared "dark".
+Light can be added to, but not taken away: rooms and things can act as sources of light, by having the `lighted` and `lit` properties respectively, but they cannot be sinks which drain light away.
+The reason darkness is not a constant hazard in Inform-written games is that rooms always have the `lighted` property unless declared `dark`.
 (We assume daylight or some always-on electric lighting.)
-A "dark" room may well still be illuminated if a light source happens to be present:
+A `dark` room may well still be illuminated if a light source happens to be present:

 	The Deep Crypt is a dark room.
 The candle lantern is a lit thing in the Deep Crypt.

-[Hymenaeus] allows us to explicitly refer to torches as "lit" or "unlit", or (as synonyms) "flaming" or "extinguished".
+[Hymenaeus] allows us to explicitly refer to torches as `lit` or `unlit`, or (as synonyms) `flaming` or `extinguished`.

 For light produced electrically we might want a wall switch, as in [Down Below], or a portable lamp, as in [The Dark Ages Revisited].

 The fierce, locally confined light thrown out by a carried lamp has a quality quite unlike weak but ambient daylight, and [Reflections] exploits this to make a lantern feel more realistic.

-When the player experiences darkness in a location, Inform is usually very guarded in what it reveals. ("It is pitch dark, and you can't see a thing.")
-[Hohmann Transfer] gives darkness a quite different look, and [Four Stars 1] heightens the other senses so that a player in darkness can still detect her surroundings.
+When the player experiences darkness in a location, Inform is usually very guarded in what it reveals. (``It is pitch dark, and you can't see a thing.``) [Hohmann Transfer] gives darkness a quite different look, and [Four Stars 1] heightens the other senses so that a player in darkness can still detect her surroundings.
 The first of the two examples in [Peeled] allows exploration of a dark place by touch.

 It is sometimes useful to check whether a room that is not the current location happens to contain a light source or be naturally lighted.
 This poses a few challenges.
 [Unblinking] demonstrates one way of doing this, so long as there are no backdrop light sources.